mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 Well, `eval` is implemented using magic, and this is exactly what it does; it evaluates its input in the caller's frame.^[When I say magic, I am not far from the truth.
 The `eval` function uses a function that is built into the R runtime system, and that means that it can do more than we can do with normal R functions.
 We cannot implement `eval` as a normal R function, because we need the functionality that `eval` provides to do that.
 Some magic is needed.
 Once we have it, though, we can exploit the hell out of it.]

 We cannot write magical functions, but we can use `eval` to get the same effect.
 We can give `eval` a second argument, and it will use that as the environment to evaluate the expression in.
 We can get the caller's environment, rather than our own, through the function `parent.frame`.
 This is an unusually poor choice of function name, because the caller's frame has nothing to do with parent environments, but that is what it is called.
-The function `rlang::caller_frame` does the same, and it has a more sensible name.
+The function `rlang::caller_env` does the same, and it has a more sensible name.

 Consider this setup: